5l1v3r1/ip-flame/README.md

 ```

 # TODO
-1. mobile responsive design
+1. <strike>Mobile responsive design</strike>
-2. Finish MMS/IDS function
+2. Finish coding MMS/IDS function
-2. write cron job to generate the report automatically
+2. Write cron job to generate the report automatically
-3. Add a total (IPs) to the top of the HTML report
+3. <strike>Add a total (IPs) to the top of the HTML report</strike>